Chapter 1 : 00 Prologue

 Author's Note #2: Jami was awesome enough to not only provide with the title to this fic but also the medical/science help!
 Thank you!
 And for that I say that you must check out her Marauder's Fic: Before They Fall (M).
 Also!
 CambAngst was awesome enough to once again beta for me.
 So please!
 Check out his stories such as Marked (M) or Conspiracy of Blood (M).
 You're missing out if you're not!

 Her hot pink heels clucked against the laboratory’s pristine floor with every rapid step she took towards the director’s office.
-She weaved through the numerous hallways and went through several security doors thinking of what had happened and what they needed to change in order to prevent the horrible outcome from happening again.
+She weaved through the numerous hallways and several security doors thinking of what had just happened.
+And most importantly, what they needed to change in order to prevent the horrible outcome from happening again.

-After minutes of walking, she finally arrived feeling rather exhausted after a long day, but the job needed to get done.
-Before daring to knock on the door, she straightened the name badge on her left lapel, made sure that no strands of her dark hair were lose and checked to see that her clothes were wrinkle free.
+After minutes of walking she finally arrived at her destination feeling rather nervous about her meeting; it needed to get done no matter how much she was dreading it.
+Before daring to knock, she straightened the name badge on her left lapel, made sure that no strands of her dark hair were loose and checked to see that her clothes were wrinkle free.
 There was nothing she could do about the blood stains on her lab coat, much to her dislike.
-She always took pride in patching her own appearance to that of the immaculate lab.
+She always took pride in matching her own appearance to that of the immaculate lab.
 As her grandmamma always used to say ‘cleanliness is next to godliness’.
-The only thing she could do from now on was to learn from her mistake and keep a spare coat in her locker just in case.
+The only thing she could do from now on was to learn from this mistake and keep a spare coat in her locker just in case.
 This ritual of hers wasn’t something she did because she was attracted to the man.
 In fact she was terrified of him.
 She had witnessed the director’s volatile mood many times and its terrible outcome.
+The last thing she wanted to do was to give him more reasons to be mad at her.